 Rebus puzzles are illustrated word puzzles that combine images or specific letter placement to represent a common phrase.
 These puzzles are a great way to combine literacy into STEM activities.
 Additionally, students can illustrate their own Rebus puzzle making this a great STEAM activity too!
 Here are some Rebus puzzles that you can try at home:

-Solutions from left to right: top secret, I understand, and square meal.
+Solutions from left to right: top-secret, I understand, and a square meal.
 Challenge your students to solve these and then make their own!

 5. Five Field Kono

 This one might be less of a puzzle and more of a game, but it’s a fun chance to exercise geometry and strategy.
 This Korean game is similar to Chinese Checkers but can be played with household items.
 The object is to get all your pieces to the opposite side before your opponent does, like checkers.
 Here are the rules:

 - Cannot jump a piece over another piece.

 To play this at home, print out the game board template.
 Then gather pieces and place them on the board.
 I recommend pony beads, but other small shapes like paperclips, pasta noodles, pawns, or whatever else you have on hand is fine.
 Check out this video to see a game in action!

 What other puzzles or games are you playing at home?
 Upload your ideas to share with teachers and parents on STEM Universe here.